medoussemaboussida/Full-Stack-JS-Project/README.md

 ✔️ A secure system that allows users to confidentially submit complaints or concerns, ensuring they are addressed by the appropriate university support services.

 ## Publication news 📰
-✔️ Moderators can publish articles and posts related to news and developments in the mental health sector.
-✔️ Students can interact with posts through comments, reactions, and discussions.
+✔️ Moderators can publish articles and posts related to news and developments in the mental health sector and students can interact with posts through comments, reactions, and discussions.

 ## Workshops & Events 🎓
 ✔️ A dedicated space for organizing and announcing mental health workshops, training sessions, and awareness events targeting students and university staff.